zack-shoylev/devsite/source/_posts/2013-12-10-understanding-the-chef-environment-file-in-rackspace-private-cloud.markdown

 -------------------------

-Below are two typical Chef Environment files to install Rackspace Private Cloud v4.1.x with nova-network or Quantum Networking.
+Below are two typical Chef Environment files to install Rackspace Private Cloud v4.1.x, one with nova-network and one with Quantum Networking.

-Each Chef Environment file will differ slightly depending on which OpenStack Networking model you chose.
-Each of the following Chef Environment files represent an OpenStack environment with a single controller node and single compute node where the controller and compute nodes each have two NICs (eth0 and eth1). eth0 on each node will be assigned an IP address in the 192.168.236.0/24 subnet and eth1 will be active but will be un-configured;
+The Chef Environment file will differ slightly depending on which OpenStack Networking model you chose.

+In this scenario, each of the following Chef Environment files represent an OpenStack environment where the controller and compute nodes each use three network interfaces (eth0, eth1, and eth2).

-Chef will configure it during the chef-client run.
+__eth0__ on each node will be connected to a managed network switch as an __access__ port on a unique VLAN with network subnet __192.168.236.0/24__; the OpenStack APIs and services will listen on this network interface.

+__eth1__ on each node will be connected to a managed network switch as an __access__ port.
+If you are using __nova-network__ the network interface will be active but left un-configured because Chef will configure it.
+If you are using __Quantum Networking__ the network interface will be on a unique VLAN with network subnet __192.168.240.0/24__; OpenStack instances will communicate on this network interface through GRE tunnels.

+__eth2__ on each node will also be connected to a managed network switch but as a __trunk__ port containing all of the VLANs you want available in the OpenStack environment; Depending on which OpenStack Networking model you use, nova-networks or Quantum Provider Networks will be created from these VLANs and will communicate over this network interface.

 #### Rackspace Private Cloud v4.1.x using nova-network Chef Environment File: